Hanging on the cliff: Extreme mass ratio inspiral formation with local two-body relaxation and post-Newtonian dynamics: Introduction

-EMRIs can form in many different ways, including: (i) the tidal separation of a stellar-mass black hole (BH) binary system by the central MBH followed by capture of one of the binary components \citep{1988Natur.331..687H,2005ApJ...631L.117M}; (ii) formation or capture and subsequent migration of BHs within accretion discs surrounding MBHs \citep{2007MNRAS.374..515L,2021PhRvD.103j3018P}; (iii) capture of a BH remnant by an MBH as a consequence of supernova kicks \citep{2017MNRAS.469.1510B,2019MNRAS.485.2125B}; (iv) scatter of BHs onto tight orbits due to the gravitational influence of a secondary MBH in the aftermath of galaxy mergers \citep{2011ApJ...729...13C,2014MNRAS.438..573B,2022ApJ...927L..18N,2022MNRAS.516.1959M}.
+Extreme mass ratio inspirals can form in many different ways, including (i) the tidal separation of a stellar-mass black hole (BH) binary system by the central MBH followed by the capture of one of the binary components \citep{1988Natur.331..687H,2005ApJ...631L.117M}; (ii) the formation or capture and subsequent migration of BHs within accretion discs surrounding MBHs \citep{2007MNRAS.374..515L,2021PhRvD.103j3018P}; (iii) the capture of a BH remnant by an MBH as a consequence of supernova kicks \citep{2017MNRAS.469.1510B,2019MNRAS.485.2125B}; and (iv) the scatter of BHs onto tight orbits due to the gravitational influence of a secondary MBH in the aftermath of galaxy mergers \citep{2011ApJ...729...13C,2014MNRAS.438..573B,2022ApJ...927L..18N,2022MNRAS.516.1959M}.